EmmaSteinman/project1/src/threads/lab1doc.md

 > C4: How is the way you divided the cost of scheduling between code
 > inside and outside interrupt context likely to affect performance?

+When we were deciding what to include inside interrupt context vs outside interrupt context, we agreed that safety was better than efficiency for our project.
+However, in professional coding it is better to maximize efficiency rather than focus only on safety.
+Our code might be less efficient thus running slightly slower than a program that balanced code between inside and outside interrupt context.

 #### RATIONALE

 > C5: Briefly critique your design, pointing out advantages and
 > disadvantages in your design choices.
 If you were to have extra
 > time to work on this part of the project, how might you choose to
 > refine or improve your design?

+Besides making sure it passes all of the tests, we would have focused more on the design and efficiency of the program.
+Advantages of our design was the fact that we were passing tests intuitively, but disadvantages were the lack of efficiency and overarching design.
+If we had more time we would have made sure the code worked to our standards.

 > C6: The assignment explains arithmetic for fixed-point math in
 > detail, but it leaves it open to you to implement it.
 Why did you